berenddeboer/Ext.ux.grid.feature.Searching/README.md

 Converted to Ext 4 by Nathan LeBlanc.

-Exclude columns from searchign option by codeart.ch.
+Exclude columns from searching option by codeart.ch.